Data Fetching

 Redirect value to allow redirecting to internal or external resources.

-When should you use getServerSideProps
+When should you use getServerSideProps?

 Only if you have to pre-render a page that has data that must be fetched at request time.